 A tax-free savings account is a plan or savings vehicle into which you can deposit money without paying taxes on it, or one in which your money can grow and earn interest tax-free—as long as you follow certain rules.
 The Internal Revenue Code provides for a variety of tax-free savings options.

-Definition of Tax-Free Savings Accounts
+Definition and Examples of Tax-Free Savings Accounts

-For example, you might be able to claim a tax deduction for money you put into a health savings account (HSA), and if you use the money to pay qualifying medical expenses, you won’t pay taxes on your interest earnings.
-Or you might contribute after-tax dollars to a Roth Individual Retirement Arrangement (IRA), but your eventual withdrawals—including the interest earned over the years—are tax-free.
+For example, you might be able to claim a tax deduction for money you put into a health savings account (HSA), and if you use the money to pay for qualifying medical expenses, you won’t pay taxes on your interest earnings.
+Or you might contribute after-tax dollars to a Roth Individual Retirement Arrangement (IRA), but your eventual withdrawals—including the interest earned over the years—will be tax-free.
 Most of these accounts aren’t 100% “tax-free,” but they offer generous tax advantages as long as you follow the rules about eligibility, contributions, and withdrawals.

 How Tax-Free Savings Accounts Work